Balikpapan-class landing craft: Design and capabilities

 Eight new heavy landing craft were ordered in 1969 as a locally manufactured replacement for the Australian Army's four LSM-1-class landing ship medium and two ALC 50 landing craft after the Landing Ship Medium Mark II project was cancelled.
 They are 44.5 m long, with a beam of 10.1 m, and a draught of 2 m.
 The landing craft have a standard displacement of 320 tons, with a full load displacement of 517 tons.
-They were originally built with two General Motors Detroit 12–71 diesel motors.
+They were originally built with two Detroit 12–71 diesel motors.
 These were replaced by Caterpillar 3406E diesel engines between 2005 and 2007 for those still in Australian service.
 The standard ship's company is 16-strong, including two officers.
 The sensor suite is limited to a Racel Decca Bridgemaster I-band navigational radar.
 They are fitted with two 12.7 mm machine guns for self-defence.

 The LCHs have a maximum payload of 180 tons; equivalent to three Leopard 1 or two M1A1 Abrams tanks, 13 M113 armored personnel carriers, 23 quarter-tonne trucks, or four LARC-V amphibious cargo vehicles.
 As a troop transport, a Balikpapan class vessel can transport up to 400 soldiers between a larger amphibious ship and the shore, or embark 60 soldiers in six-berth caravans for longer voyages.
 The vessel's payload affects the range: at 175 tons of cargo, each vessel has a range of 1300 nmi, which increases to 2280 nmi with a 150-ton payload, and 3000 nmi when unladen.
 The flat, box-like keel causes the ships to roll considerably in other-than-calm conditions, limiting their ability to make long voyages.
 The LCHs can mate their bow ramp to the stern loading dock of the RAN's large amphibious warfare ships when operating in the ship-to-shore role.

-All eight Balikpapan-class vessels were constructed by Walkers Limited at their shipyard in Maryborough, Queensland.
+All eight Balikpapan-class vessels were constructed by Walkers Limited at its shipyard in Maryborough, Queensland.
 All were laid down during 1971 and 1972, with lead ship Balikpapan entering service with the Australian Army Water Transport Squadron at the end of 1971.
 After this, responsibility for seagoing Army craft was transferred to the RAN, with the other seven craft directly entering naval service during 1973 and 1974, and Balikpapan transferring over in late 1974.